Metin Feyzioğlu: Political activism

 Feyzioğlu is a declared member and supporter of the Republican People's Party (CHP), though has been critical of the party's central executive committee and the leadership of Kemal Kılıçdaroğlu.
 On 18 July 2012, he became a member of the CHP party council from the Management Science and Culture quota, though resigned on 26 May 2013 after he was elected as the President of the Turkish Bars Association.

-Polemic with Recep Tayyip Erdoğan
+Polemic with Prime Minister Erdoğan

 On 10 May 2014, Feyzioğlu gave a speech during an event marking the 146th anniversary of the Turkish Council of State.
 His speech lasted for over 40 minutes longer than scheduled, prompting the then-Turkish Prime Minister Recep Tayyip Erdoğan to interrupt and protest against the extension.
 Erdoğan accused Feyzioğlu of 'speaking politically and wrongly', to which Feyzioğlu replied 'what am I saying wrongly?'.
 In response, Erdoğan accused Feyzioğlu of shamelessness, an allegation that Feyzioğlu denied and claimed 'I would never see it in myself to accuse someone of being shameless'.
 Following the argument, Erdoğan and numerous other government members walked out on the speech, with many commentators drawing attention to how President Abdullah Gül followed Erdoğan out.
 Many commentators claimed that this showed that Erdoğan had dominance over both the government and the Presidency.